-Wherever feasible, permanent staff accommodation such as a staff block, integrated accommodation (i.e. a flat above a hotel), or a manager's house should be provided.
+Wherever feasible, permanent staff accommodation such as a staff block.

+accommodation such as a stan block, integrated accommodation (i.e. a flat above a hotel), or a manager's house should be provided.
 Our housing policy and supplementary guidance provides information on where provision of a new house or staff block may be justified to support an existing business.